alexalpz/alexalopez/index.md

 ## Relevant Experience:

 - Hackathon competition at University of Georgia (May 2019)
   - Project "Safe Haven" - Fictional website for therapeautic purposes.
 Used HTML, CSS and third party audio/images sources.
-- level 2 item
-    - level 3 item
-    - level 3 item
+Used photoshop to customize logo.
+- Joomla Website (Feb 2019)
+   - Created a portofolio using free Joomla templates online.
+- Created personal autobiography using Google pages.
+   -Used basic Google Pages tools and HTML along with third party images.
+Created personal domain for the site and private email address.
+- Created database using MySQL Server
+   - Imported data, created tables and imported csv and excel files into database.
+Used queries to modify and alter database/tables.
+- Fictional website using Wix
+    - Created sites using free online templates for recreational purposes.

 ### Relevant Courses
- - level 1 item
-  - level 2 item
-  - level 2 item
-    - level 3 item
-    - level 3 item
+ - Data Programming I& II
+ - Web Page Development
+ - Database Design and implementation

 * * *